Golan Heights: Territorial claims

-Claims on the territory include the fact that an area in the northwestern Golan region, delineated by a rough triangle formed by the towns of Banias, Quneitra and the northern tip of the Sea of Galilee, was temporarily part of the British Palestine Mandate in which the establishment of a Jewish national home had been promised.
-In 1923, this triangle in northwestern Golan was ceded to the French Mandate in Syria, but in exchange for this, land areas in Syria and Lebanon was ceded to Palestine, and the whole of the Sea of Galilee, which previously had its eastern boundary connected to Syria, was placed inside Palestine.
+Claims on the territory include the Franco-British boundary agreement of 1920, which placed portions of the northwestern Golan region, delineated by a rough triangle formed by the towns of Banias, Quneitra and the northern tip of the Sea of Galilee, within the British Palestine Mandate in which the establishment of a Jewish national home had been promised.
+As part of the 1923 Paulet–Newcombe Agreement, this triangle in northwestern Golan was ceded to the French Mandate of Lebanon and Syria in exchange for land areas that had previously been part of the French Mandate, including the whole of the Sea of Galilee, which previously had its eastern boundary connected to the French Mandate and was placed under British control inside the Palestine Mandate.

-Syrian counters that the region was placed in the Vilayet of Damascus as part of Syria under the Ottoman boundaries, and that the 1920 Franco-British agreement, which had placed part of the Golan under the control of Britain, was only temporary.
-Syria further holds that the final border line drawn up in 1923, which excluded the Golan triangle, had superseded the 1920 agreement, although Syria has never recognised the 1923 border as legally binding.
+Syria argues that the region was placed in the Vilayet of Damascus as part of Syria under the Ottoman boundaries and that the 1920 agreement was only temporary.
+Syria further claims that the final border line drawn in 1923, which excluded the Golan triangle, had superseded the 1920 agreement, although Syria has never recognised the 1923 border as legally binding.

 Israel considers the Golan Heights vital for its national security, asserting that control over the region is necessary to defend against threats from Syria and Iranian proxy groups.
 It maintains that it may retain the area, as the text of Resolution 242 calls for "safe and recognised boundaries free from threats or acts of force".